Hiring a CTO

 References, or, How to Avoid Failed Hires

-Did you know that the cost of a failed hire equals roughly 8 months of lost productivity?
-For an executive team member like the CTO, this cost is even higher given the position’s high impact on the company’s technological setup and development and possible necessary corrections that ensue.
+Did you know that the cost of a failed hire can amount to approximately eight months of lost productivity?
+For a key executive role like the CTO, this figure can be even higher due to the strategic impact the position has on your company’s technological infrastructure and the potential need for costly course corrections down the line.

 Pertinent Questions

-• Do you spend any time on knowledge development outside work?
-If so, how much time?
+4. Do you dedicate time to knowledge development outside of work?
+If so, how often and in what ways?

 Knowledge Assessment

-Another approach in the hiring process of a CTO is a case study.
-Use a case study that relates to your company and targets a topic that is important for its technological growth.
+Another smart approach when hiring a CTO is to use a case study.
+Choose one that reflects a real situation in your company and focuses on a topic relevant to your future technological growth.

 Examples of Successful CTOs